LoyolaChicagoBooks/scala-tdd/source/ci.rst

 False Positives and Periodic Failure in Computationally or Memory Bound Tests
 -----------------------------------------------------------------------------

 In computationally and/or memory bound tests, there are a few categories of priodic failures that need to be considered.
 These categories include tests that involve time, multi-threading, and the order stability of collections and results from computations.
+For each of these categories we will explore ways to write assertions to be tolerant of reasonable differences in individual executions of a unit test.